- (909) 399-5444

 Sam was born in Los Angeles and raised in Bassett, an unincorporated neighborhood in the San Gabriel Valley.
 After graduating from Bassett High School, Sam attended Rio Hondo Community College and Mt.
 San Antonio College.
 He transferred to San Diego State University where, in 1992, he earned his Bachelor of Arts in Public Administration.
 He later continued his education and, in 1997, earned his Master of Arts in Urban Planning from UCLA.
 Upon graduation, he worked for various elected officials and in the water industry.

 Currently, Sam is a Senior Environmental Planner for the Sanitation Districts of Los Angeles County.
 His responsibilities include government relations, outreach, and public relations.
 Sam and his wife Julie moved to Claremont in 1996 where they are raising their two boys.

 Councilmember Corey Calaycay

-Councilmember Corey Calaycay is serving his third term as a member of the Claremont City Council (Mar.
-2013 - Mar.
-2017).
+Councilmember Corey Calaycay is serving his fourth term as a member of the Claremont City Council (Mar.
+2017 - Mar.
+2021).
 He previously served two one-year terms as Mayor of Claremont from March 2009 - March 2010 and March 2015 - March 2016.

 Corey was born in Chicago.
 Not long after, his family moved to Claremont where he has resided for the past 42 years.
 He is a parishioner of Our Lady of the Assumption Catholic Church.
 He attended the United Church of Christ Pre-School, Foothill Country Day School, and Webb School of California.
 He went on to Loyola Marymount University in Los Angeles, receiving a degree in Business Administration in 1992.